SecurityCuriosity/Python_Port_Scanner/README.md

 run_portscanner(150, q)
 ```

 In this case I assigned 150 threads to the running process.
 Your system will limit the ammount of threads you can utilize.
 After running the scanner with a higher number of threads (800 in my case) I found that the output was getting mixed up.
 This is apparently from multiple threads attempting to access a variable at the same time.

-You can fix this bby placing locks on variable.
-This essentiall forces the multithreading to wait until the resource is unlocked to access it.
+You can fix this by placing locks on variables.
+This forces the multithreading to wait until the resource is unlocked to access it.
 This can be implemented like so:

 ```Python
 printing_lock = threading.Lock()